arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

 #### Roles

-In this mode, an ldap sttribute of the user is used to specify one or more roles for that users.
+In this mode, an LDAP attribute of the user is used to specify one or more roles for that users.
 The database/collection access levels for these roles defined in ArangoDB are then used.